University Police is proud to sponsor the University Police Student Assistant (UPSA) program.

 This program enables students to experience the work environment and learn about its expectations and responsibilities.
 The program offers flexible, rewarding employment opportunities.
 The UPSA program is not a work study or financial aid program.

-Among other work assignments, UPSAs provide escort services to campus community members or visitors, monitor traffic, oversee social, cultural, and sporting events, and operate the Safe Escort and Motorist Assistant Program vans.
+Among other work assignments, UPSAs provide walking escort services to campus community members or visitors, monitor traffic, oversee social, cultural, and sporting events, and help operate the Motorist Assistant Program vans.
 They also make rounds in the residence halls and on campus grounds and report suspicious behavior or unusual circumstances to University Police.

 UPSAs are provided with opportunities to advance into leadership roles as team leaders or coordinators.
 Buffalo State alums who have served as UPSAs are now employed in law enforcement, teaching, military intelligence, probation, the medical field, student life positions, and managerial positions.
 We are proud of the quality of work our students provide and pleased when they stay with us or their entire student career.